pedritogonzalez88/ckanext-custom_auth/README.md

           pip install --no-cache-dir -e git+https://github.com/pedritogonzalez88/ckanext-custom_auth.git#egg=ckanext-custom_auth

-3. Enable the plugin by adding `auth` to the `ckan.plugins` setting in your CKAN configuration file (typically `/etc/ckan/default/production.ini`).
+3. Enable the plugin by adding `custom_auth` to the `ckan.plugins` setting in your CKAN configuration file (typically `/etc/ckan/default/production.ini`).

 4. Restart CKAN.
 For deployments that use Apache on Ubuntu: